-Were the risks of harms to the subjects (from the stress of having participated, and of the changed self-conception they have) worth the knowledge produced?
+Were the risks of harms to the subjects (from the stress of having participated, and of the changed self-conception they could have as a result of their participation) worth the knowledge produced?
 Milgram defended these experiments on the basis that the information gleaned was very valuable to society—both so that the phenomena of authority could be better understood and so that individuals might be made aware of the powerful effect authority figures can have and to be more aware of the importance of one’s own moral compass.
 Social scientists have debated these issues ever since the Milgram experiments.
 Many social scientists insist that some deception of the subject is worth the knowledge that can be so produced, and that as long as a reasonable person would agree to the risks of the experiment, it is not necessary to inform every subject of the precise nature of the experiment before conducting it (although most agree that coming clean afterwards is essential).
 Others argue that informed consent is impossible in deceptive research, and thus any deceptive research violates basic human autonomy.

-, was far less dependent on onPhilip Zimbardo was a social psychologist interested in the social conditions that produced pathological behavior and in the problems of the American prison system.
+Zimbardo’s Stanford prison experiment, was far less dependent on deception but still raised ethical concerns.
+Philip Zimbardo was a social psychologist interested in the social conditions that produced pathological behavior and in the problems of the American prison system.
 Participants in the study, largely white middle-class males, were recruited in a transparent way, informed that they would be signing up for a study of prison life, which would include “an invasion of privacy, loss of some civil rights, and harassment.”
 (Zimbardo 1973, 254) After preliminary screening to remove potential participants with pre-existing psychopathology, the researchers divided the participants randomly into “prisoners” and “guards.”
 (Haney et al. 1973) Prisoners were picked up by the local police, who assisted in making the study realistic, processed in the usual way, and then turned over to Zimbardo’s mock prison, built in a basement at Stanford University. (ibid.)
 The one deception in the study was that guards were led to believe that they were not subjects in the study, that the study was primarily interested in the effect of imprisonment on the prisoners.
 But in fact, the behavior of the guards was of equal interest.
 Although the study was slated to run for two weeks, Zimbardo ended the study early, after only six days, because of the disturbing behaviors that emerged and concern for his research subjects.

 Subjects were told that they would not be subject to physical abuse (or be allowed to utilize physical punishment), but verbal harassment was allowed.
 Despite the fact that the participants all knew the assignment to “prisoner” or “guard” role was arbitrary, the guards and prisoners took on their roles all too well.
 As the study reported: “Despite the fact that guards and prisoners were essentially free to engage in any form of interaction, (positive or negative, supportive or affrontive, etc.), the characteristic nature of their encounters tended to be negative, hostile, affrontive, and dehumanizing.”
 (Haney et al. 1973, p.
 80) The prisoners became passive and withdrawn; the guards became aggressive and controlling.
 The stress on the prisoners was clearly too much (one developed a psychosomatic rash).
 Zimbardo closed the study, to the delight of the prisoners, but apparently to the chagrin of the guards, some of whom enjoyed wielding power over the prisoners. (ibid., p.
 81, 88)